 - (1) Includes (i) 67,214,114 shares of our common stock held by NantWorks, LLC; and (ii) 2,899,297 shares of our common stock issuable held by NantOmics, LLC.
 NantWorks, LLC is the largest member of NantOmics, LLC, holding approximately 84% of the outstanding equity and approximately 99% of the outstanding voting equity.
 Our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, is the controlling member of NantWorks, LLC with voting and dispositive power over the shares of our common stock that are owned by NantWorks, LLC.
 The address of NantWorks, LLC is 9920 Jefferson Boulevard, Culver City, California 90232.
-Our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, indirectly owns all of the equity interests in NantWorks, LLC. - (2) Based on a Schedule 13G filed with the SEC by individuals or entities affiliated with Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait on February 14, 2017.
+Our Chairman and Chief Executive Officer, Dr. Patrick yowns all of the equity interests in NantWorks, LLC. - (2) Based on a Schedule 13G filed with the SEC by individuals or entities affiliated with Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait on February 14, 2017.
 Consists of 7,142,859 shares held by NHealth Holdings, Inc. and 10,714,285 shares held by Kuwait Investment Office.
-The sole shareholder of NHealth Holdings, Inc. is the Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait, which holds of common stock.
+The sole shareholder of NHealth Holdings, Inc. is the Kuwait Investment Authority, acting for and on behalf of the Government of the State of common stock.
+Kuwait Investment Office is the London Office of the Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait, which holds of common stock.
 Kuwait Investment Office is the London Office of the Kuwait Investment Authority, acting for and on behalf of the Government of the State of Kuwait.
 The address of NHealth Holdings, Inc. is 1209 Orange Street, Wilmington, Delaware 19801; the address for the Kuwait Investment Authority is Ministries Complex, Block 3, Safat, Kuwait 13001; and the address for Kuwait Investment Office is 15 Carter Lane, London, United Kingdom, EC4V 5EY. - (3) Consists of 52,848 shares of common stock. - (4) Consists of 79,690 shares of common stock. - (5) Consists of 25,434 shares of common stock and 4,239 shares issuable upon the vesting of restricted stock units that vest within 60 days of March 1, 2018. - (6) Consists of 25,434 shares of common stock and 4,239 shares issuable upon the vesting of restricted stock units that vest within 60 days of March 1, 2018. - (7) Consists of shares issuable upon the exercise of options that are exercisable within 60 days of March 1, 2018. - (8) Consists of 25,434 shares of common stock and 4,239 shares issuable upon the vesting of restricted stock units that vest within 60 days of March 1, 2018.